Choose where you compete

 Judges will be looking for entrants to:

-- Provide an overview of the rising star’s experience and work in Open Banking, Open Payments or Open Finance, including past roles, memberships and third-party organisation roles, and chief accomplishments
+- Provide an overview of the rising star’s experience and work in Open Banking or Open Finance, including key accomplishments to date

-- Demonstrate how has the rising star contributed to the development and release of a product or service, or made significant improvements
+- Demonstrate how the individual has contributed to the development or improvement of a product, service, or initiative

-- Demonstrate how has the rising star contributed to the wider Open Banking, Open Payments or Open Finance sector
+- Demonstrate contribution to the wider Open Banking, Open Payments, or Open Finance ecosystem

 Judges will be looking for entrants to: